 I’m George Watts, and this is chartreusian, where I aim to thoughtfully examine issues at the intersection of: faith | life | work | culture

-Examining issues where we feel friction between faith, work, life, & culture.
+Examining issues where we feel the friction between faith, work, life, & culture.

 If you’re looking for tales of our family of six living and working in rural East Africa and before that the French Alps head to: www.pardonourfrench.com

-If you are interested in details about our work in Rwanda, our team, and where we serve have a look at www.wattsinafrica.com
+If you are interested in details about our work in East Africa, our team, and where we serve have a look at www.wattsinafrica.com

 This site is where I dig into issues many of us wrestle with – whether it’s understanding contentment, raising our kids, dealing with cross-cultural barriers, or struggles emerging from the constant pulls of home vs. work.